csphilli/roger-skyline-1/readme.md

 # Roger Skyline-1
-**DISCLAIMER: This sysadmin stuff bores me.
+**DISCLAIMER: This sysadmin stuff isn't for me.
 I'm only doing the required portion of this project which is just the Network and Security Part**

 The goal of my writing for this project is to be as thorough as possible so that any uncertainty can be addressed right here in this readme vs you having to check additional sources.